 This is a basic konnyaku jelly recipe and I kept it as simple as possible by not adding any extra flavoring to the jelly.
 Instead, I used fresh mangoes and oranges.
 You can use this basic recipe and customize it to make a variety of delicious jellies, and I have shared the tips on how you to adjust the recipe for flavor customization in the notes section below.

-What is konnyaku jelly?
+What is Konnyaku Jelly?

 Konnyaku jelly (also known as konjac jelly and sometimes referred to as candy) is almost similar to agar agar jelly or even gelatin.
 It often comes in powder form and is derived from a plant called konjac hence the name konjac jelly as it is sometimes referred to.
 Another name for konjac plant is Devil's Tongue yam.
 Given that the jelly is plant based, it is an excellent option for vegetarians and vegans.